 Fight customer journey hijacking with the right security solutions

 Not all cybersecurity solutions are created equal.
-Some are designed to do very specific things, and most traditional solutionsālike web application firewalls (WAFs), policy controls, and threat intelligenceāwhile effective at protecting the server side are not going to protect against malicious attacks targeting the client side.
+Some are designed to do very specific things, and most traditional solutions, like web application firewalls (WAFs), policy controls, and threat intelligence, while effective at protecting the server side are not going to protect against malicious attacks targeting the runtime.

-Implementing client-side security is vital to protect and defend your customer data and your business.
+Implementing runtime security is vital to protect and defend your customer data and your business.
 To protect against the types of vulnerabilities that contribute to customer journey hijacking and other threats like formjacking, cross-site scripting (XSS), and Magecart attacks, businesses need to consider solutions that have no impact on website functionality but still offer the right type and level of security.

-Feroot Security specializes in tools that help protect from client-side attacks.
+Feroot Security specializes in tools that help protect from runtime attacks.
 If you would like to ensure your website is using the latest security tools, check out our Inspector and PageGuard products.
 They are specifically designed to continuously scan and protect your business from attackers.
 And if you would like to see our products in action, please request a demo here: link.